 According to Harry Jarman, the founder, and editor of The Gentleman's Journal, "Shoes are definitely where you spend your money."
 It is essential to understand that a good pair of leather shoes will surpass cheaper versions made from synthetic materials.

 But choosing good materials is not the only secret of longevity.
-Shoemakers also use a Goodyear welt construction, making the shoes eternal.
+Shoemakers also use a Goodyear welt construction, making the shoes eternal, comfortable and water resistant.